-Employers face challenges and potential liability because of the numerous federal and state laws governing employers and the wide range of legal claims available to employees.
+Small employers face challenges and potential liability because of the numerous federal and state laws governing employers and the wide range of legal claims and remedies available to employees.

 - Federal, State, and Local Government Agency: Hearings & Investigations